deepankarvarma/Basic-Git-Commands/README.md

 ## Cheatsheet

 This is a reference list of the most commonly used Git commands.
-(You might consider bookmarking this handy page.)
+(You might consider bookmarking this handy page).
 Try to familiarize yourself with the commands so that you can eventually remember them all:
 <br><br>
 Commands related to a remote repository:<br>
         `git clone git@github.com:USER-NAME/REPOSITORY-NAME.git`<br>